vandrada/vandrada.github.io/source/_posts/2015-10-11-list-comprehensions.markdown

 ## Dissecting the Bytecode for List Comprehensions
 *The following bytecode is produced by Python version 2.7.10.
-I know Python doesn't have a standard so the bytecode produced by different versions my very well be different*
+I know Python doesn't have a standard so the bytecode produced by different versions may very well be different*

 We can use the awesome [dis](https://docs.python.org/2/library/dis.html) module